surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 // ...
 ```

-Pretty simple, ha?
+Pretty simple!
 Now we're one step closer to a more meaningful code.